Over the last few weeks, Rick Schwartz has fallen beyond head over heels in love with Twitter.

 The Domain Parker

-Then there’s parking domains with platforms such as ParkLogic.com, RookMedia.net, Uniregistry, DomainNameSales.com and many others.
+Then there are parking domains with platforms such as ParkLogic.com, RookMedia.net, Uniregistry, DomainNameSales.com, and many others.

 It’s all about domain value and type-in traffic.
 I’m not saying it’s impossible to make money in parking.
-Personally, I believe the parking and making fortunes ship has passed.
-Parked domains need volume in traffic and low CPC, or mediocre traffic with mid to high CPCs.
+I believe the parking and making fortunes ship has passed.
+Parked domains need volume in traffic and low CPC or mediocre traffic with mid to high CPCs.

-I park domains, but don’t expect to strike it rich with one click or many clicks.
-It’s simply a nice monthly or quarterly date for my wife and me for now.
+I park domains but don’t expect to strike it rich with one click or many clicks.
+It’s a nice monthly or quarterly date for my wife and me.

 The Domain Lessor

-Leasing developed websites, although could this be categorized as domain developing too, has been one method that I’ve managed to make a decent return on investment.
-It’s much very much development, but more focused.
+Leasing developed websites, although this could be categorized as domain development, too, has been one method that I’ve managed to make a decent return on investment.
+It’s much, very much development, but more focused.

-A few years back, I won a geo service domain in an expired domain auction.
-11 days after having the domain transferred to my account and a 5-6 page website developed, the site was ranking on page one of Google.
+I won a geo service domain in an expired domain auction a few years back.
+11 days after having the domain transferred to my account and a 5-6 page website developed, the site ranked on page one of Google.
 Calls and emails started trickling in, yet there was a problem.
 I was not a certified HVAC specialist.
-After a few searches and calls around Austin, I was able to find a partner to complete the work and lease the website from me for $250 per month.
-After the first year, I wisened up a bit and negotiated a percentage of monthly sales, which took me from $250 a month to roughly $1800 per month.
+After a few searches and calls around Austin, I found a partner to complete the work and lease the website from me for $250 per month.
+After the first year, I wisened up and negotiated a percentage of monthly sales, which took me from $250 a month to roughly $1800 per month.

-Still today, I attempt to wash rinse and repeat with a few websites a year.
-It’s been a miss and hit type of business to learn as I stumble upon profitable markets and industries.
-I’ve not been able to master the midas touch with consecutive website successes.
-It’s a lot of hard work, emailing, phone calling and content writing.
+Still today, I attempt to wash, rinse and repeat with a few websites a year.
+It’s been a miss-and-hit type of business to learn as I stumble upon profitable markets and industries.
+I’ve been unable to master the Midas touch with consecutive website successes.
+It’s a lot of hard work, emailing, phone calling, and content writing.
 Read more and view my video about my geo service domain adventures…

-With as many domains that expire daily, you would think that someone would come up with a leasing domain traffic system of some sort.
+With as many domains expiring daily, you would think someone would devise a leasing domain traffic system.
 One might exist today, but I can’t think of one off the top of my head.

 Nevertheless, leasing domain traffic could be the precursor for a domain that is out of reach in terms of pricing.
-You could simply kick the tires and see what type of traffic your site receives from leasing a domain, and then choose to buy based on traffic and conversions.
+You could kick the tires, see what traffic your site receives from leasing a domain, and then choose to buy based on traffic and conversions.

 I’ve had a FEW domains to lease short term, but most customers inquiring about the name want to own it outright.